Last Updated on October 5, 2023 by Samantha Harris

+Last Updated on October 5, 2023 by Samantha Harris

 This condition is usually resolved through the insertion of an esophagostomy tube.

 Dehydration can cause occlusion of the central retinal veins, which carry blood away from the eyes.
-As a result, the eyes can’t receive adequate blood flow, making it hard for your tortoise to open them.
+As a result, the eyes can’t receive adequate blood flow, making it hard for the tortoise to open them.

 Give the tortoise soaks for 2-3 days.
 This is called rehydration therapy because it helps the tortoise absorb water through its skin around its cloaca.
 In most cases, this improves blood flow and reduces swelling.

 Third Eyelid Problems